 Laurel Johnson, LSW

 Laurel Johnson is a Licenced Social Worker with a Master's Degree in Social Work from University of Denver and a Bachelor's Degree in Human Development and Family Studies from Colorado State University.
-Laurel has worked with a diverse array of individuals and couples as they navigate issues including the transition to parenthood, relationship struggles, parenting, and trauma.
-Her therapy style is flexible, supportive, and individualized, working collaboratively with clients to explore issues and reach their goals.
-Laurel also has extensive experience facilitating group workshops around healthy relationships and communication.
+Laurel has worked with a diverse array of individuals and couples as they navigate issues including life transitions, relationship struggles, pregnancy and parenting, communication issues, anxiety, and trauma.
+Her therapy style is flexible, supportive, and individualized, working collaboratively with clients to explore issues and take steps towards reaching their goals.

 Laurel has completed training in Perinatal Mood and Anxiety Disorders and Advanced Perinatal Psychotherapy through Postpartum Support International.
 She uses a holistic approach that includes traditional evidence based practices as well as mind-body practices.